All Episodes

 Resign as an attorney?

-You don't resign as an attorney, you just stop practicing.
+You don't resign as an attorney.

-Exit the campaign as a candidate.
+So that's probably exit the campaign as a candidate.

-How dare you research.
+How dare you, research?

 It could have been.